microsoft/Phi-3CookBook/README.md

 ### Phi-3 on Azure AI Studio

 You can learn how to use Microsoft Phi-3 and how to build E2E solutions in your different hardware devices.
-To experience Phi-3 for yourself, start by playing with the model and customizing Phi-3 for your scenarios using the [Azure AI Studio, Azure AI Model Catalog](https://aka.ms/phi3-azure-ai)
+To experience Phi-3 for yourself, start by playing with the model and customizing Phi-3 for your scenarios using the [Azure AI Studio, Azure AI Model Catalog](https://aka.ms/phi3-azure-ai) you can learn more at Getting Started with [Azure AI Studio](/md/02.QuickStart/AzureAIStudio_QuickStart.md)

 **Playground**
 Each model has a dedicated playground to test the model [Azure AI Playground](https://aka.ms/try-phi3).

+### Phi-3 on GitHub Models
+You can learn how to use Microsoft Phi-3 and how to build E2E solutions in your different hardware devices.
+To experience Phi-3 for yourself, start by playing with the model and customizing Phi-3 for your scenarios using the [GitHub Model Catalog](https://github.com/marketplace/models?WT.mc_id=aiml-137032-kinfeylo) you can learn more at Getting Started with [GitHub Model Catalog](/md/02.QuickStart/GitHubModel_QuickStart.md)

+**Playground**
+Each model has a dedicated [playground to test the model](/md/02.QuickStart/GitHubModel_QuickStart.md).

 ### Phi-3 on Hugging Face